 On October 29, 2018 we announced the signing of a term sheet to provide up to 215 megawatts (MW) of renewable hydroelectricity to Saskatchewan beginning in 2022 for up to 30 years.
-The new sale will last a minimum of 18 years with a potential extension up to a total of 30 years, bringing long-term benefits to electricity customers in both provinces.
+The new sale will bring long-term benefits to electricity customers in both provinces.
 This is the largest of three recent major power deals between the two provinces.
 By 2022, Manitoba Hydro will be supplying up to 315 MW of hydroelectricity to Saskatchewan.

 Wisconsin Public Service